saferpay/sndbx/texts/applepay.md

 ## <a name="ppal-requirement"></a> Requirements

-The handling of PayPal payments with Saferpay requires:
+The handling of ApplePay payments with Saferpay requires:

 * The corresponding Saferpay eCommerce licence and thus the existence of a valid identification with a username and password for the Saferpay system.
 * Availability of at least one active Saferpay terminal via which payment can be carried out and availability of the associated Saferpay TerminalId.